azeemite1/GEN-AI-WOMEN/README.md

 This opens a starter flow with the necessary components to run an agentic application using the Tool-calling agent.

 ## Simple Agent Flow Components
-Tool-calling agent: Uses the connected LLM to reason through the user's input and select among the connected tools to complete its task.
+- **Tool-calling agent:** Uses the connected LLM to reason through the user's input and select among the connected tools to complete its task.
-URL tool: Searches a list of URLs for content.
+- **URL tool:**  Searches a list of URLs for content.
-Calculator component: Performs basic arithmetic operations.
+- **Calculator component:** Performs basic arithmetic operations.
-Chat Input component: Accepts user input to the chat.
+- **Chat Input component:** Accepts user input to the chat.
-Prompt component: Combines the user input with a user-defined prompt.
+- **Prompt component:** Combines the user input with a user-defined prompt.
-Chat Output component: Prints the flow's output to the chat.
+- **Chat Output component:** Prints the flow's output to the chat.
-OpenAI model component: Sends the user input and prompt to the OpenAI API and receives a response.
+- **Model component:** Sends the user input and prompt to the OpenAI API and receives a response.
-Run the Simple Agent Flow
+- Run the Simple Agent Flow
-Add your credentials to the GROQ component.
+- Add your credentials to the GROQ component.

 Your sample agent flow should look like this: